|8,000 fixed seats, 500 premium seats, 1,600 berm seats, 400-seat party area, 6 suites

 Kids are very welcome at the ballpark – and that’s not always so in spring-training facilities.
 A Wiffle-ball field in the right-field corner provides a welcome diversion to kids bored with baseball, and for the older kids—i.e., millennials—there are a number of games located down the left-field line, including corn hole.
 There’s room on the berm for 1,600 or so, and we’re guessing a lot of families will be bringing the blankets and hunkering down for the day.

 If you go, plan your seating carefully if you’re worried about sitting in the sun.
 One recommendation is the Club Seats section down the third-base line.
 As shown above, there’s plenty of shade as well as padded seats.
 The Right Field Pavilion has plenty of shaded bar and couch seating, as well as its own bar.

 Goodyear Ballpark History

-Goodyear Ballpark has been the spring home of the Cleveland Indians since 2009 and the Cincinnati Reds since 2010.
+Goodyear Ballpark has been the spring home of the Cleveland Guardians since 2009 and the Cincinnati Reds since 2010.

 To receive Cactus League 2024 news, spring-training news and schedule updates via email, please sign up for the Spring Training Online email newsletter.